 - Never operate a cell phone camera or video recorder while driving.

 Employees who operate a motor vehicle are at the greatest risk for a work-related fatality.
-This 30-minute course will assist employers with meeting OSHA training requirements.
+SafeLink's 30-minute course will assist employers with meeting OSHA training requirements.
 The presenter will discuss:

 - risks associated with operating a motor vehicle,